Key facts

 The Verdict

-Mexico in 2026 is still 50–65% cheaper than the US for a comparable lifestyle.
+Mexico in 2026 is still 50–65% cheaperthan the US for a comparable lifestyle.
 A single person can live well in Mexico City on $1,500–$2,000/month and very comfortably in smaller cities on $1,000–$1,500/month.
 For couples and families, the savings scale even further.
 Mexico is no longer the absurd bargain it was in 2020–2021 when the peso was weak and remote work was new, but it remains one of the best value-for-money destinations on earth for English-speaking expats.
+See how it stacks up in our best countries for digital nomads ranking, or browse the cheapest countries for remote workers for even more budget-friendly options.

 The key is choosing your city wisely.
+For a curated list of affordable cities worldwide, see our best cities under $1,500/month ranking.
 If you are budget-conscious, skip the expat enclaves and explore Guadalajara, Oaxaca, Querétaro, or Puebla.
 If convenience and community matter more than savings, Mexico City and Mérida deliver excellent value relative to any US metro.

 Explore our other Mexico guides for a complete picture of relocating: